fluttercommunity/font_awesome_flutter/README.md

 View the Flutter app in the `example` directory to see all the available `FontAwesomeIcons`.

+The example app also includes a **Duotone Showcase** page (accessible via the palette icon in the app bar) that demonstrates all duotone icon families, weight variants, and color/opacity options.
+Duotone icons require Font Awesome Pro fonts — if the fonts are not installed, a banner on the page explains the requirement.

 ## Customizing font awesome flutter

 We supply a configurator tool to assist you with common customizations to this package.